 elevated, Southern-Style Senior Living

 The Retreat’s site presented a challenge; of all the areas in development in the area, ours seemed to have the most rock per square foot.
-It took two blast sessions and many tons of heavy equipment to clear the impediments.
+It took two blast sessions and a lot of heavy equipment to clear the impediments.
 In terms of design, the most challenging part of this project was having to work within the footprint laid out by the original architect.
 Because we couldn’t physically make the building any bigger, we had to work strategically to ensure the right amount and size of residential units fit the plan and didn’t carve into vital gathering and multipurpose space.
-It took some creative planning, but eventually we settled on removing large closets that would have been fodder for high-dollar rents if the building was market-rate multifamily, and thinking deeper about the modeling of the building so we could do the most with the least amount of space and within the budget required by the Housing Authority.
+It took some creative planning, but eventually we settled on removing large closets that would have been fodder for high-dollar rents if the building was market-rate multifamily, and thought deeper about the modeling of the building so we could do the most with the least amount of space and within the budget required by the Housing Authority of DeKalb County.